marmelab/atomic-crm/doc/developer/inbound-email-configuration.md

 > **Note**: The server’s inbound email address can be customized by registering a domain to your Postmark account.

-### Supabase
+## Supabase Setup

 Atomic CRM uses a Supabase Edge Function to handle the webhook and process the received emails.
 You need to configure your Supabase project to handle the incoming requests.

-In a terminal, after you have [linked your Supabase project](./dev-01-supabase-configuration.md#using-an-existing-remote-supabase-instance), run the following commands:
+In a terminal, after [linking your Supabase project](./dev-01-supabase-configuration.md#using-an-existing-remote-supabase-instance), run the following commands:

 ```sh
 npx supabase secrets set POSTMARK_WEBHOOK_USER=<user>